Get the Best WordPress Backup

 Once you’re finished, you’ll need to move these changes to your live site.
 To do this, make sure Duplicator is installed on the local site.
 Then, create a full backup of the site and download it.

 Next, open your live WordPress admin dashboard.
-Go to Duplicator Pro » Import and upload the local site’s backup archive file:
+Go to Duplicator Pro » Import Backups and upload the local site’s backup archive file.

-You’ll see some details about the package.
-At the bottom of the page, click Continue:
+You’ll see some details about the backup.
+At the bottom of the page, click Continue.

 Frequently Asked Questions (FAQs)